junikimm717/ohsmathcc/README.md

 ## Deploying a Production Server (in a VPS)

-- Install Docker and Git on the system.
+- Install Docker, the latest version of docker-compose, and Git on the system.
 - Git clone this repository (and `cd` into it)
 - Run `./prod.sh --deploy` to begin running the containers, or `./prod.sh` if you just want to get the resulting `docker-compose.yml` file.